tresspassing2/TranslateProject/sources/tech/LFCS/Part 12 - How to Explore Linux with Installed Help Documentations and Tools.md

 will return the man page of **tune2fs**, the ext2/3/4 filesystems management tool.

-And now that we’re at it, let’s review some of the uses of **tune2fs**:
+And now that we鈥檙e at it, let鈥檚 review some of the uses of **tune2fs**:

 Display information about the filesystem on top of **/dev/mapper/vg00-vol_backups**: